hmhauter/hmhauter/README.md

 ### ✨: About me:
 - 👋 Hi, I’m Helena aka @hmhauter
 - 👀 I’m interested in Software Engineering and Robotics
-- 👩‍💻 I'm currently studying Autonomous Systems at the Technical University of Denmark
+- 👩‍💻 I'm studied Autonomous Systems at the Technical University of Denmark and Engineering Science at the Technical University of Munich
 - 👷‍♀️ I'm working as an Automation Engineer for life science laboratories in Copenhagen
-- 🌱 I’m currently learning a lot about Automation, Control of USVs and Computer Vision
+- 🌱 I’m currently learning a lot about Automation, Computer Vision and manufacturing in pharma

 ### 🛠️ My favorite languages and frameworks:
 <div>